French colonization of the Americas: Canada and Acadia

-A new map of the north parts of America claimed by France in 1720, according to the London cartographer Herman Moll.
+A map of North America claimed by France in 1720, according to the London cartographer Herman Moll.

 Despite this rapid expansion, the colony developed very slowly.
 The Iroquois wars and diseases were the leading causes of death in the French colony.
 In 1663 when Louis XIV provided the Royal Government, the population of New France was only 2,500 European inhabitants.
 That year, to increase the population, Louis XIV sent between 800 and 900 'King's Daughters' to become the wives of French settlers.
 The population of New France reached subsequently 7,000 in 1674 and 15,000 in 1689.

 From 1689 to 1713, the French settlers were faced with almost incessant war during the French and Indian Wars.
 From 1689 to 1697, they fought the British in the Nine Years' War.
 The war against the Iroquois continued even after the Treaty of Rijswijk until 1701, when the two parties agreed on peace.
 Then, the war against the English took over in the War of the Spanish Succession.
 In 1690 and 1711, Quebec City had successfully resisted the attacks of the English navy and then British army.
 Nevertheless, the British took advantage of the second war.
 With the signing of the Treaty of Utrecht in 1713, France ceded to Britain Acadia (with a population of 1,700 people), Newfoundland and Hudson Bay.
 Under the Sovereign Council, the population of the colony grew faster.
 However, the population growth was far inferior to that of the British Thirteen Colonies to the south.
 In the middle of the 18th century, New France accounted for 60,000 people while the British colonies had more than one million people.
 This placed the colony at a great military disadvantage against the British.
 The war between the colonies resumed in 1744, lasting until 1748.
 A final and decisive war began in 1754.
 The Canadiens and the French were helped by numerous alliances with Native Americans, but they were usually outnumbered on the battlefield.